Akash2002/Akash2002/README.md

 ### Most Recent Project
 ------------
-Check out [studygenerator.com](https://www.studygenerator.com), your #1 product to generate automatic questions, studyguides, and flashcards to master any content in no time!
+Check out [studygenerator.com](https://www.studygenerator.com), your #1 product to automatically generate questions, studyguides, and flashcards to master any content in no time!
 If you want to know more about how [Max](https://github.com/MaxRatmeyer) and I built the product, click [here](https://github.com/MLHUnihack2020)!

 ### Contact